 - and select the file in which you have stored the configuration.

 - Click "Save" on the preferences pane to make sure this is stored.

 - Quit the program and restart it to test.

-Where should I put my custom icons and other files?The best place to put your own files is in the program's preferences directory.
-(DecoderPro uses the same directory) You should put any locally-modified versions of files here so they don't get overwritten by a new version of the program.
+Where should I put my custom icons and other files?The best place to put your own files is in the JMRI Preferences directory (all JMRI apps use the same directory).
+You should put any locally-modified versions of files here so they don't get overwritten by a new version of the program.
 Any files that the program writes to contain local information, e.g. roster entries, are also written here.

 The location of this varies by computer type.